cordellandrade/learning-journal/README.md

 This is my learning journal

-* Growth mindset is the ability to believe in one's self to achieve great things through hardwork and dedication
+ Growth mindset is the ability to believe in one's self to achieve great things through;
+* Hardwork
+* Dedication

 ### How to keep a growth mindset